 Ankle cuffs provide support for the ankle, and as a general rule, the more cushioning there is, the more comfy the boot is.
-Some companies are starting to add memory foam cushioning into their boots, taking comfort to the next level.
+Some companies are starting to add memory foam cushioning into their hiking boots, taking comfort to the next level.

 Waterproof linings, made from fabrics such as Gore-Tex, are there to keep the wet stuff out, but they all have their limitations.
 If a boot’s outer becomes waterlogged, the waterproof lining will lose most of its breathable properties and moisture will start to build up on the inside (a good reason to regularly re-waterproof your boots).
 Once water gets in it won’t come out unless you take the boot off and shake it out.
 This is when it’s important to consider whether to go for the more naturally waterproof leather, or fabrics using waterproof technologies which tend to be more breathable.

 Leather or fabric is the big decision.
 Leather used to be viewed as the heavier and tougher of the two, with fabric traditionally being lighter and more forgiving but less hard-wearing.
-These days there’s less of a difference and a lot of boots will have a fabric/leather mix.
+These days there’s less of a difference and a lot of hiking boots will have a fabric/leather mix.
 Personal preference will play a big part in which one you go for.

 Laces should run smoothly and maintain a constant tension.
 Some lacing systems will feature locking loops for the laces so that they don’t slip; we like these as they also make lacing up the boot easier.

 A toe box is usually sandwiched between the inner and outer boot to give shape and protection here.
 The stiffer the toe box, the more protection you will have.

 Footbeds, or insoles, are the removable inserts that lie directly under the foot.
 The standard footbeds that come with boots can be quite basic, but they can be swapped for more supportive, comfortable after-market products (try Superfeet or Grangers).